 *Recipe is written for 6-quart Instant Pot.
 Cooking time should remain the same for 8-quart size but will take longer to pressurize.
 For mini duo (3-quart), I suggest to half the recipe and use the same amount of time to cook*

-Pork and Shrimp Siu Mai (Cook and Sell Dumplings)
+The Best Pork and Shrimp Siu Mai (Steamed or Instant Pot)